ARS6666/Python-Telegram-bots/README.md

 ## Overview

-This repository contains a simple implementation of a Telegram bot using Python.
+This repository contains a simple implementation of a Telegram bots using Python.

 ## Prerequisites